This event has now passed, however you can catch up on-demand for FREE through the link below.

 Fireside: Positive Impact Of Reading & Fostering Creativity In Children

-In this exclusive fireside chat, Carnegie Medal-winner and Waterstones' Children Laureate Frank Cottrell-Boyce will be in conversation with Bonnier Books’ CEO, Perminder Mann, discussing the positive impact of reading on children.
+In this exclusive fireside chat, Carnegie Medal-winner and Waterstones Children's Laureate Frank Cottrell-Boyce will be in conversation with Bonnier Books’ CEO, Perminder Mann, discussing the positive impact of reading on children.

 Creative UK